-Explore Deadwood - Stamp your ticket - Win an adventureLearn the history of Deadwood and be entered for a chance to win some awesome prizes while having a great time!
-Stop by the Visitor's Center to pick up your PastPort brochure, then catch the trolley for free to participating locations between 8 a.m. and 6:30 p.m.
-Collect stamps from the six participating locations: Adams Museum, Broken Boot Gold Mine, Days of '76 Museum, Historic Adams House, Mount Moriah Cemetery, and the Trial of Jack McCall (to collect a stamp you must have visited the attraction, this includes paying the admission fees when applicable).
-Once all stamps have been collected, return your PastPort to the Deadwood Visitor's Center then receive your sweet reward - a Chubby Chipmunk chocolate bar or historic playing cards.
-Fill out the bottom of the PastPort and be entered in a drawing to win a Deadwood Mountain Grand Vacation Package.
-Available from Memorial Day to Labor Day.
+Explore Deadwood - Stamp your ticket - Win an adventureLearn the history of Deadwood and win awesome prizes while having a great time!
+Stop by one of the Deadwood Information Centers to pick up your PastPort booklet, then catch the trolley for free (using passes in the booklet) to participating locations between 8 a.m. and 6:30 p.m.
+Collect stamps from the six participating locations: Adams Museum, Broken Boot Gold Mine, Days of '76 Museum, Historic Adams House, Mount Moriah Cemetery, and the Trial of Jack McCall.
+To collect a stamp you must have visited the attraction, this includes paying the admission fees when applicable.
+Once all stamps have been collected, return your PastPort to a Deadwood Information Center to receive your sweet reward - a Chubby Chipmunk chocolate bar or deck of historic playing cards.
+You must complete the form on the back page of the PastPort to receive your prize.
+Available from May 22 through September 25, 2021.

 In 1930 pioneer businessman W.E.
 Adams founded the Adams Museum in Deadwood, with the purpose of preserving and displaying the history of the Black Hills.